-Thus the Vakalo College programme is structured as follows:
+The Vakalo College programme is structured as follows:

 The common curriculum at Level 4 comprises four Single modules and one Double module, allocated in three areas, namely Art, Theory, and Design, as follows: 40 credits, or one Double module Art, 20 credits or one Single module Theory, and 60 credits or three single modules Design, dedicated to the fields of Digital, Graphic, and Interior Design.
-All modules are year-through modules, covering 30 weeks which represents two semesters of 15 weeks each.
-Each semester comprises 12 teaching weeks, with one week (the first week of the semester) dedicated to induction, one week (the final week of the semester) dedicated to assessment of work submitted, and one week (the penultimate week) offered for preparation of your portfolios for assessment.

-At Level 5 each specialisation programme includes four Single modules and one Double module, similarly allocated.
-Each pathway includes: 20 credits or one single module Art, 20 credits one single module Theory, 80 credits Design broken down into one Double module and two single modules covering fields of the design specialisation, i.e. of Digital or Graphic or Interior Design.
 All modules are year-through modules, covering 30 weeks which represents two semesters of 15 weeks each.
-Each semester comprises 12 teaching weeks, with one week (the first week of the semester) dedicated to induction, one week (the final week of the semester) dedicated to assessment of work submitted, and one week (the penultimate week) offered for preparation of your portfolios for assessment.
+Each semester comprises 12 teaching weeks, with one week (the first week of the semester) dedicated to induction, one week (the final week of the semester) dedicated to assessment of work submitted, and one week (the penultimate week) offered for preparation of student portfolios for assessment.